 TIP - When you are checking the tally, mapping joints, or measuring the as-built pipeline, the colored fields highlight where the software automatically searches for valid entries and enable you to easily see the connections between the data in different screens.
-Fields that are colored green indicate where the software automatically searches the tally file and validates the joint ID entered in that field, and fields that are colored orange indicate where the software automatically searches and validates the joint map file for the weld ID entered in that field.
+Fields that are colored green indicate where the software automatically searches the joint ID entered in that field, and fields that are colored orange indicate where the software automatically searches and validates the joint map file for the weld ID entered in that field.